ltelab/disdrodb/docs/source/installation.rst

 Clone the repository from GitHub .........................................

-According to the `contributors guidelines <contributors_guidelines>`__, you should first create a fork into your personal GitHub account.
+According to the `contributors guidelines <https://disdrodb.readthedocs.io/en/latest/contributors_guidelines.html>`__, you should first create a fork into your personal GitHub account.

 * Install a local copy of the forked repository: